 A: This is because the game could not be scheduled in GotSport based on the information given to the Designated Scheduling Coordinator.
 The venue/field given was either not created in GotSport at the time, or no time/field was provided.
 The host club will need to submit a schedule update using the link on located in the Schedules & Results section of your conference homepage to get the game details placed correctly on the schedule in GotSport.

 Q: How do we get referees for our game?

 A: For all one-off and club-hosted games, teams must contact their state referee assignor.
 The Referee Assignors Contact List is located in the referee information section of your conference homepage.

 A: US Youth Soccer Leagues Program Conference games will use a 3-man referee system.
 Each team is responsible for one-half of the total referee fees per game and payment is to be made in cash prior to each game as follows:

-A: ALL match scores must be entered by the WINNING team.
+A: ALL match scores must be entered and game cards uploaded by the WINNING team.
 In the event of a tie, the team listed as Team A on the schedule should be the team that enters the score and paperwork.
 This MUST be done before leaving the facility.
-Scores must be entered within 48 hours of the game being played.
-For steps on how to submit a game score and upload a game card, please follow the walkthrough under the Team Information drop-down titled "Walkthrough - Team Post-Game Tasks."

 Q: I was able to enter the score for our game but I did not get a copy of the GotSport Game Card.
 What should I do?